 How can you not want to fish Georgian Bay?
-Any water that can produce sixty-pound-plus fish is a lock in my book.
+Any water that can produce 60-pound-plus fish is a lock-in my book.
 The broad expanse of Georgian Bay requires care while boating and don’t expect to catch a ton of little ones -- this is big fish water.
-But you have a legitimate chance at a 50-lb fish here, which makes it a must visit.
+But you have a legitimate chance at a 50-lb fish here, which makes it a must-visit.

 Visit Georgian Bay

 The Ottawa River is a balanced muskie destination with lots of fish and the potential for big ones.
-On the Ottawa you can angle within sight of the Parliament Buildings which adds a certain historical flavor.
+On the Ottawa, you can angle within sight of the Parliament Buildings which adds a certain historical flavour.
 These urban fish are equally susceptible to casting or trolling.